 Conflict is inevitable.
 The world is going from bad to worse (see 2 Timothy 3:13).
 As wickedness increases, Christians must be firmly rooted in the truth, in God's Word, or else they will fall into apostasy.
 Apostasy is the abandonment of sound Biblical doctrine.

 The danger of this is that Christians, even pastors and teachers, who abandon sound doctrine will not be saved.
 False teachings are abounding today, and many sincere Christians are being deceived by false teachers, false prophets and false shepherds - even from the pulpits.

 The Bible says that anyone who wanders away from this teaching has no relationship with God.
 But anyone who remains in the teaching of Christ has a relationship with both the Father and the Son (2 John 1:9, nlv).

-We must be prepared with the Truth, to stand in a wicked generation.
+We must be prepared with the truth.
 Is there a fork in the road coming for Christians?